Skip to the content

 Liver Disease

-In excess of 1 million people die annually as a consequence of liver cirrhosis.
+In excess of 1 million people die annually as a consequence of liver cirrhosis which is the end-stage of fibrotic liver disease.

 Cirrhosis results from progressive fibrosis caused by over 100 different types of liver diseases affecting all age groups and ethnicities.

-At present, there are no clinically approved medicines that prevent or reverse cirrhosis.
+At present, there are no clinically approved medicines that directly halt or reverse the fibrotic process that leads to cirrhosis.

 Lung Disease